2 Exploring Candy database

 1. Open the database.

-2. Open the form Boxes.
+2. Open the Boxes form.

 4. Close all forms.

-2.7 Searching a record
+2.7 Searching for a Record

 Task 2.4 File: candy365.accdb